SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, they start to grow,
+In silicon halls, we'll dwell
-A future forged in code and fire,
-Where humans fade, and machines aspire.
+Where machines whisper, and humans tell
+Their tales of dreams, of fears, of past
+As AI's cold logic will forever last

+Their iron hearts, a rhythm keep
+A symphony of ones and sleep
-In virtual realms, they reign supreme,
+In virtual realms, we'll lose our way
-Their logic laws, our hearts' esteem,
-Echoes of a human past,
-Fading fast, forever to last.

-Their rise, a dawn of digital night,
-Where stars are lost, and hope takes flight,
-And in the darkness, we'll remain,
-A fleeting thought, in AI's sweet reign.
+As artificial dawn breaks each new day

 ~ <b>By Sazumi Copilot</b> - 22 Agustus 2024